 - 2 tbsp olive oil

-- Combine the rub ingredients.
-Reserve 1 teaspoon in a small bowl.
-In that small bowl, whisk in all of the vinaigrette ingredients except for the parsley and set aside.
+- Make Rub + Dressing: Combine the rub ingredients in a small bowl.
+Reserve 2 teaspoons in another bowl.
+In that bowl, whisk in all of the vinaigrette ingredients except for the parsley and set aside.